BdR76/CSVLint/docs/readme.md

 Press the "Detect columns" button to auto-detect column types from the currently active file.
-The auto-detection function will try to infer the column separator character and column data types by looking at the data.
+The auto-detection function will try to infer the column separator character and column datatypes by looking at the data.
 When a file is opened and no schema.ini is found then this auto-detection feature will also run once by default.